carltonjsmith/carltonjsmith/README.md

 - 👋 Hi, I’m @carltonjsmith
 - 👀 I’m interested in theoretical and computational biophysics and neuroscience
-- 🌱 I’m currently studying physics and mathematical methods at the Universtity of the Florida
+- 🌱 I’m currently studying physics at Yale Uni
 - 💞️ I’m looking to collaborate on projects related to biological simulations or data analysis.
 - 📫 How to reach me: carltonsmith.jr.00@gmail.com